1nfiniteloop/cpp-env/README.md

 begin.
 This requires knowledge, patience and time.

-The intention with this development environment is to give new projects a basic setup and have something to build upon for a quick start.
+The intention with this development environment is to give new projects a basic setup and structure to build upon, that also scales well as the project grows.

 ## Overview